Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 But that’s not the case.
 It depends on what type of aircraft each airline uses for each route.
 The best airline for one route is often the worst for another.

-It was only after I calculated my air travel emissions for 2022 that I realized I had bought a ticket on the most efficient airline for the route for 23 of my 30 flights.
+It was only after I calculated my air travel emissions for a year of travel blogging that I realized I had bought a ticket on the most efficient airline for the route for 23 of my 30 flights.

 But still, if I’d always bought a ticket on the most efficient airline, instead of just usually, my overall carbon footprint from flights would have been 16% lower.

-That may not sound like much, but when you’re trying to reduce your travel emissions by 50%, that’s almost a third of the job, from one easy change!
+That may not sound like much, but when you’re trying to reduce your travel emissions by 50%, that’s almost a third of the goal from one easy change!

 Yes, flying less is the most obvious suggestion, and it’s also the least helpful, in the way it’s normally presented.

-Don’t get me wrong, even just the boring advice to consider taking fewer flights has to be part of the conversation.
-But it’s more useful to know that there are travel start-ups coming up with creative ways to do something other than fly.
+Don’t get me wrong, even just the basic advice to take fewer flights has to be part of the conversation.
+But it’s more useful to know that there are travel start-ups coming up with creative ways to do something other than fly, once you get to your destination

 - Byway Travel, a company that plans flight-free vacations in Europe!
 Pretty much the coolest idea ever, in my opinion, they help make taking the train a fun part of the journey, instead of a hassle.